jsenv/core/packages/related/test/docs/comparison_jest.md

 ## Configuring timeout for a test

-The goal is to configure a custom timeout after which "sum.test.mjs" is considered as failed. x
+The goal is to configure a custom timeout after which "sum.test.mjs" execution would be considered as failed.

 _Jest_: